 Losing a loved one unexpectedly can be devasting for family members and dependents.
 When that fatality was the result of negligence from another person or as a result of a product malfunction, it can leave families wondering how to move forward with their lives.
 While filing a lawsuit may not be a priority for grieving families, in Arizona there are laws that enable family members to pursue a course of action to hold negligent parties responsible for their actions.

-To speak to a lawyer today and learn more about your options, call 602-222-222 for a free consultation.
+To speak to a trusted personal injury attorney today and learn more about your options, call a Mesa wrongful death lawyer for a free consultation.
 You can also complete the “Free Case Evaluation” form on this page and a representative from our legal team will be in contact with your shortly.
 The initial consultation is free, there are no upfront fees if you hire us and we only get paid when we obtain a recovery on your behalf.

 In Arizona, there are a number of people that may be eligible to file a wrongful death lawsuit, with those individuals being referred to as “distributees”.
 These may include: